zuc/falco/proposals/20210501-plugin-system.md

 	//
 	// Source plugins implement a new sinsp/scap event source and MUST export:
 	// get_type, get_last_error, get_id, get_name, get_description, open, close,
 	// next and event_to_string.
-They can optionally also export init, destory,
+They can optionally also export init, destroy,
 	// get_fields and extract_str.
 	//
 	// Extractor plugins focus on  MUST export: get_type, get_last_error, get_name,
 	// get_description, get_fields and extract_str
-	// They can optionally also export init and destory.
+	// They can optionally also export init and destroy.
 	//
 	uint32_t (*get_type)();
 	//